MohammadJRanjbar/MohammadJRanjbar.github.io/_pages/cv.md

 Work experience
 ======
+* Research Assistant at DML lab at Sharif University of Technology, October 2021 - Present
+* Research Assistant at Computer Intelligence and Large Scale System Research Lab at Amirkabir university of technology, 2020 - Present
 * Member of the team which created Swimbot at FIRA Academy, March 2021

-* Research Assistant at Computer Intelligence and Large Scale System Research Lab, 2020 - Present

 *  Member of executive committee at Innovation Center of Amirkabir University of Technology, September 2019 - December 2020
 *  Intern at Canavat electric Iranian Arvand, Summer 2020
 *  Freelance Graphic Designers, 2016 - 2018